-- A. All proposed development in CE-3 shall be platted in consistent with the city's general plans regarding trails, parks, and trail access locations.
-A dedication of private land may be required for public trails if the required dedication complies with the exaction requirements set forth in Utah Code Section 17-27a-507(1). - B. All land offered for dedication for trails or public access to trails must be verified on the ground by City Staff before approval of the site plan.
-The county has the option of rejecting the applicant's offered land dedication if the proposed dedication does not comply with the exaction requirements set forth in Utah Code Section 17-27a-507(1), or the requirements set forth in subsection (C) below; the city may suggest more suitable land for the applicant's consideration that does comply with each of these requirements. - C. Land offered for dedication for trails must be located so that: - a.
+- A. All proposed development in CE-3 shall be consistent with the city's General Plan regarding trails, parks, and trail access locations.
+A dedication of private land may be required for public trails if the required dedication complies with the exaction requirements set forth in Utah Code Section 17-27a-507(1). - B. All land offered for dedication for trails or public access to trails must be verified by City Staff before approval of the site plan.
+The county has the option of rejecting the applicant's offered land dedication if the proposed dedication does not comply with the exaction requirements set forth in Utah Code Section 17-27a-507(1), or the requirements set forth in subsection (C) below; the city may suggest more suitable land for the applicant's consideration that does comply with each of these requirements.

+- C. Land offered for dedication for trails must be located so that: - a.
 Proposed trail construction and maintenance is feasible. - b.
 Side slopes do not exceed seventy percent. - c.
-Rock cliffs and other insurmountable physical obstructions are avoided. - D. At the city's sole option, dedications for trails or public access may be of a fee or less-than-fee interest to either the city, another unit of government, or non-profit land conservation organization approved by the city. - E. Trails required along roadways shown on the city trail plan shall be ten feet (10') wide and surfaced as described within the trail plan. - F. Trails traversing and connecting open space areas are required. - G. Trail access must be provided in all developments from cul-de-sacs connecting to open space areas or to adjoining current or future developments. - H. Trails connecting roads through open space to adjoining developments shall be ten feet (10') wide, and be set back from adjoining lot property lines at least fifteen feet (10') on each side.
-The planning commission can waive the paved trail requirement for gravel in areas that a gravel trail would be appropriate to help preserve natural conditions.
+Rock cliffs and other insurmountable physical obstructions are avoided. - D. At the city's sole option, dedications for trails or public access may be of a fee or less-than-fee interest to either the city, another unit of government, or non-profit land conservation organization approved by the city. - E. Trails required along roadways shown on the city trail plan shall be ten feet (10') wide and surfaced as described within the trail plan. - F. Trails traversing and connecting open space areas are required. - G. Trail access must be provided in all developments from cul-de-sacs connecting to open space areas or to adjoining current or future developments. - H. Trails connecting roads through open space to adjoining developments shall be ten feet (10') wide, and be set back from adjoining lot property lines at least fifteen feet (15') on each side.
+The planning commission can waive the paved trail requirement in areas that a natural trail would be appropriate to help preserve natural conditions. - I. Table (10-9B-14-8) identifies major trails, showing connection points and proposed parking areas.